Contributing Editor, Jo Seton

 Tell us your conservation story!
 Email ideas and suggestions for this blog to Support@Species360.org

-Contributing writer Jo Seton hails from Australia and loves exploring new places around the globe.
+Contributing Editor Jo Seton hails from Australia and loves exploring new places around the globe.
 She holds a Bachelor of Arts (Victoria University, NZ); a Master of Arts (Exeter University, U.K.); a Ph.
 D. (University of Wisconsin – Milwaukee); and TESOL and Librarianship diplomas.